MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/3dprint/3d-printer-custom-usb-interface.md

 ### HRESULT PrintFile(\[in\] DWORD jobId, \[in\] LPWSTR portName, \[in\] LPWSTR printerName, \[in\] LPWSTR pathToRenderedFile,\[in\]LPVOID\* ppPartnerData);

-The API used by third-party manufacturers to print the document on their printer.
+This API is used by third-party manufacturers to print the document on their printer.

 > **jobId** - job id used to track the job
 >